Jaguar F-Type: Production variants

-F-Type Convertible (2013–present)
+F-Type Convertible (2013–2023)

 The convertible version of F-Type was first unveiled at Sundance, London which was followed by a presentation at the 2012 Paris Motor Show and the 2013 Goodwood Festival of Speed (with a bare chassis).

-F-Type Coupé (2014–present)
+F-Type Coupé (2014–2023)

 The coupé variant of the F-Type was unveiled at the 2013 Los Angeles Auto Show (F-Type R Coupé) and 2013 Tokyo Motor Show, followed by 2013 Jaguar Academy of Sport Annual Awards, an exclusive event in Canary Wharf, London.

 The coupé went on sale in spring 2014.
-Launch models scheduled include the F-Type, F-Type S and F-Type R.
+Launch models scheduled include the F-Type, F-Type S and F-Type R. Factory production of the all-new F-Type R commenced on 13 November 2013.

 F-Type SVR (2016–2020)

 At the Geneva Motor Show in March 2016, Jaguar unveiled the F-Type SVR.
-Available in both coupé and convertible body styles along with having all-wheel-drive, it features the same 5.0-litre supercharged V8 engine from the V8 S and R, but has a maximum power output of 575 PS at 6,500 rpm and 700 Nm of torque at 3,500-5,000 rpm, the car can accelerate from 0-100 km/h in 3.5 seconds and can attain a top speed of 322 km/h, making it the first Jaguar road car since the XJ220 to reach 200 mi/h.
-The SVR convertible can attain a top speed of 194 mi/h.
+Available in both coupé and convertible body styles along with having all-wheel-drive, it features the same 5.0-litre supercharged V8 engine from the V8 S and R, but has a maximum power output of 575 PS at 6,500 rpm and 700 Nm of torque at 3,500-5,000 rpm, the car can accelerate from 0-100 km/h in 3.5 seconds and can reach a top speed of 322 km/h, making it the first Jaguar road car since the XJ220 to reach 200 mi/h.
+The SVR convertible can reach a top speed of 194 mi/h.
 The F-Type SVR was discontinued in 2020.
+A total of 1,875 F-Type SVRs were produced.

-F-Type SVR GT4 (2018-present)
+F-Type SVR GT4 (2018–2023)

-The Jaguar F-Type SVR GT4 is a race car made for the 2018-19 British GT Championship.
+The Jaguar F-Type SVR GT4 is a race car made for the 2018–19 British GT Championship.
 Invictus Games was created by Prince Harry, The Duke of Sussex as an international adaptive multi-sport event for wounded, injured or sick armed services personnel.
 In 2018 Invictus Racing was set up to offer those in the armed forces who had suffered, the opportunity to compete in the 2018-19 British GT Championship.
 To make this happen James Holder, co-founder of the clothing brand Superdry, the Invictus Games Foundation and Jaguar's Special Vehicle Operations department collaborated to create a race team using two specially developed F-Types.
-The team was to be run by the very successful David Appleby Engineering.
+The team was to be run by David Appleby Engineering.

 2018 was a very steep learning curve in the very competitive British GT Championship and 2019 the rewards came with GT4 Pro/Am class wins at Oulton Park in races 1 and 2, and 2nd at Snetterton and Spa.

 Both cars campaigned in 2018 and in 2019 the attention was focused on the one car with the other being used for testing purposes.